 Dalia

 The mean scores of acceptability trial for dalia given by panel of judges are presented in Table 2.
 The results revealed that in case of appearance treatment T1, T2 and T3 i.e. 7.5, 7.4 and 7.0 were found non-significantly different from C1 (7.7) and C2 (7.6) and T4 with scores of 6.4 was significantly (p<0.05) different from all the control and treatment samples.
-Colour parameter of treatment T1 (7.6) was found non-significantly different from both control samples and other treatments except T4 (6.5).
+Colour parameter of treatment T1 (7.6) was found non-significantly (p>0.05)different from both control samples and other treatments except T4 (6.5).
 In case of texture, flavour and taste T1 scored highest i.e. 7.65, 7.55 and 7.45, respectively having non-significant difference with control (C2) with the scores of 7.6, 7.5 and 7.4 and C1 with scores of 7.8, 8.0 and 7.9, respectively.
 The overall acceptability scores were found to be highest for treatment T1 (7.55) following C1 (7.84) and C2 (7.56) and then followed by T2 (7.22), T3 (6.9) and T4 (6.22).
 Significant (p<0.05) variation was observed in all the sensory parameters of treatment T4 in comparison to both control samples.
 The increased level of carrot and flaxseed powder affects the sensory quality of developed products.
 Bala et al. (2014) conducted a study with the objective to develop and analyze sensorily the four blends of composite weaning foods with the use of malted cereals, legumes, oilseed and vegetable powder.
 Malted wheat and lentil flour, carrot and potato flour and linseed were used at various levels.
 The results revealed that there were significant (P<0.05) differences in overall acceptability score of all the blends.
 T3 (Malted wheat flour: Malted lentil flour: Potato, 45:25:15) was liked very much while T1 (Malted wheat flour: Malted lentil flour: Potato, 35:30:20), T2 (Malted wheat flour: Malted lentil flour: Potato, 40:25:20) and T4 (Malted wheat flour: Malted lentil flour: Potato, 50:20:15) were liked moderately by the judges.
 Similar findings were obtained in another study conducted by Adhikari and Twayanbasu, (2014).
 Weaning foods were prepared using malted wheat, mung bean, sweet potato and banana and physicochemical analysis was carried out.
 The formulation including malted wheat (30): mung bean (50): sweet potato (10): banana (10) was preferred by panelists on the basis of sensory evaluation.

 Table 2: Sensory scores for malted flours based Dalia (Mean±SE)